michelleschofield/c0824-code-solutions/react-forms/react-forms-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- How do controlled components differ from uncontrolled components? you controlled their value with state and allow the user to updated with events
+- How do controlled components differ from uncontrolled components? you control their value with state and allow the user to updated with events, uncontrolled is managed by dom
 - What are some advantages of using uncontrolled components?

 - What are some advantages of using controlled components?